jorisroling/bacara-algo/README.md

 # Bacara Algo

 This is a short demo of an two *algo's* (HAPAX speak for Generators).
-One if patterns (actually ACID Bassline patterns), and one for drums.
+One for patterns (actually ACID Bassline patterns), and one for drums.

 To run it, please fist install NodeJS ([here](https://nodejs.org/en/)).

 	cd bacara-algo
 	npm install

 For Patterns, run:

 	MIDI=0 TEMPERATURE=1.0 VELOCITY=100 STEPS=16 node pattern.js

 For Drums, run:

 	MIDI=0 STEPS=16 node drums.js